-- 15 A candidate for the degree shall, not later than three months before the submission of the thesis and in any case no later than three months before the end of the period of advanced study and research, submit for approval to the appropriate Board of the School the precise title of the thesis to be examined - 16 The Board of the School shall recommend for approval by the Senate the names of two or more examiners for the thesis, at least one of whom shall be an external examiner.
-This recommendation shall normally be made not later than three months before the expected date of the submission of the thesis. - 17 A candidate shall be examined orally on the thesis and on subjects relevant to it.
+6.1 The Head of School (or nominee) shall recommend for approval by the Faculty Associate Dean of Postgraduate Research the names of two or more examiners for the thesis, at least one of whom shall be an external examiner.
+This recommendation shall normally be made not later than three months before the expected date of the submission of the thesis.

+- 7.1 A candidate shall be examined orally on the thesis and on subjects relevant to it.
 The examination shall normally be held within three months of the date of the submission of the thesis.
-Exceptions to this shall require approval by the Learning and Teaching Committee of the Senate.
-In exceptional circumstances the Learning and Teaching Committee of the Senate may, on sufficient grounds submitted by the examiners and on the recommendation of the Board of the School, excuse the candidate from the oral examination or agree to its replacement by a written examination. - 18 The examiners having examined the candidate shall send their reports and recommendations to the Board of the School concerned.
-If the examiners do not agree in their recommendations or if for any other reason the Board of the School needs a further opinion, the Board shall recommend to the Senate the appointment of an additional external examiner who shall conduct a further examination of the candidate.
-For the duration of this process, the School Director of Learning, Teaching and Quality shall act in place of the Head of School as Chair of the Board of the School. - 19 The Board of the School having considered the reports and recommendations of all the examiners shall then proceed in one of the following ways:
+Exceptions to this shall require approval by the Academic Director of Research Degree Programmes.
+In exceptional circumstances the Academic Director of Research Degree Programmes may, on sufficient grounds submitted by the examiners and on the recommendation of the Head of School (or nominee), excuse the candidate from the oral examination or agree to its replacement by a written examination. - 7.2 The examiners having examined the candidate shall send their reports and recommendations to the Head of School (or nominee) concerned.
+If the examiners do not agree in their recommendations or if for any other reason the Head of School (or nominee) of the School needs a further opinion, the Head of School (or nominee) shall recommend to the Academic Director of Research Degree Programmes the appointment of an additional external examiner who shall conduct a further examination of the candidate. - 7.3 The Head of School (or nominee) having considered the reports and recommendations of all the examiners shall then proceed in one of the following ways: